 - Write down a timeline for your symptoms – when did you first notice something developing?
 What symptoms did you experience then, how have your symptoms progressed since then, and over what tim period?
 Do you have other symptoms that don’t fit into the above description?
 Make a record of those too.

-- Discuss your symptom timeline and family history with your doctor, and bring up the topic of lipedema with them.
-Be patient with your physician, as they may have limited knowledge about lipedema and even less experience seeing it in their own patients.
+- Discuss your symptom timeline and family history with your doctor, and let them know that you believe you have lipedema.
+Be patient with your physician, as they may have very limited knowledge of lipedema and even less experience seeing it first-hand.
 Conversely, they may believe your symptoms to be attributable to another condition altogether, and not in fact due to lipedema.
 In turn, you should be open to the possibility that you do not have lipedema, and that your symptoms are attributable to something else.

-- If your doctor is stumped by your symptoms or feels they lack sufficient knowledge about lipedema, you may wish to ask for a referral to seek out a second opinion.
+- If your doctor is stumped by your symptoms or feels they lack sufficient knowledge about lipedema, you may wish to ask for a referral or seek out a second opinion.